Untitled

 8. Analyze the influence of science, economics, ethics, and culture on environmental management and social justice issues.

-9. Evaluate environmental issues and solutions from a global, national, local, and personal perspective.
+9. Evaluate environmental issues and solutions, including emerging technologies, from global, national, local, and personal perspectives.

 10. Explore educational, career, and professional options in the field of environmental science through assignments such as informational interviews, job shadows, or other career-exploration activities.